Scheduled MonumentsEnglandLearchild Roman fort

 What is Learchild Roman fort?

-Learchild Roman fort is a Roman auxiliary fort located in Northumberland in northern England.
+Learchild Roman fort is a Roman auxiliary fort located in Northumberland, England, dating to the period of Roman occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006440.

 Who is responsible for protecting Learchild Roman fort?